 - The employee applies for a residence visa through the immigration authorities.

-- The employee brings all of the appropriate documents to the Department of Naturalization and Residency Dubai (DNRD), where the residence visa will be stamped onto their passport.
+- The employee brings all of the appropriate documents to the Department of Naturalization and Residency Dubai (DNRD).

 After obtaining residence and work permits, the employee may begin working in Dubai.